CSC207-UofT/course-project-javacado-s/phase1/Phase 1 Progress Report.md

 of code.

-Some open questions that our group has is that we are not sure how to implement 'time' into the Employee and Event classes, as we want to have Employees be able to set different availabilities, and also have the Event class store times as well.
+Some open questions that our group has is that we are not sure how to implement 'time' into the employees.Employee and events.Event classes, as we want to have employees be able to set different availabilities, and also have the events.Event class store times as well.

 Currently, we have implemented the skeleton program from our CRC model and specification developed as a team, with each group member coding one class:
-- Rose and Maggie: implemented Event class
+- Rose and Maggie: implemented events.Event class
-- Lucas: implemented EventManager class
+- Lucas: implemented managers.EventManager class
-- Faith: implemented Employee class
+- Faith: implemented employees.Employee class
-- Zhengdong: implemented Meal class
+- Zhengdong: implemented meals.Meal class
-- Karen: implemented CateringSystem class
+- Karen: implemented front_end.CateringSystem class
-- Zi Xuan: implemented EmployeeManager class
+- Zi Xuan: implemented managers.EmployeeManager class
-- all: Main class
+- all: front_end.Main class

 Lastly, we have created a plan for what each team member is/will be working on in the coming weeks:

-- Rose: incorporate time in Employee and Event classes
+- Rose: incorporate time in employees.Employee and events.Event classes
-- Lucas: implement User class, AccountManager, AccountSystem
+- Lucas: implement users.User class, AccountManager, AccountSystem
-- Faith: extend Employee types, different wages for each
+- Faith: extend employees.Employee types, different wages for each
-- Zhengdong: extend different Meal types
+- Zhengdong: extend different meals.Meal types
-- Karen: extend CateringSystem functionality by recommending another available times for the event
+- Karen: extend front_end.CateringSystem functionality by recommending another available times for the event
 - Maggie: implement rating system
 - Zi Xuan: implement payment system